 "It's just more of a reminder for everybody to get them reset on their thinking about accidents and the scenes that we operate on," Neville said.

-"Just give us a chance to help somebody else.
-I know we're all in a hurry as a society relate to meeting.
-We're late to practice.
-We're late to getting where we're going, but we're really need everyone to calm down slow down when we see those lights.
+"Just give us that chance to help somebody else.
+I know we're all in a hurry.
+As a society, we're late to meetings, we're late to practice.
+We're late to getting where we're going, but we're really need everyone to calm down, slow down when they do see those lights.
 It's 20 more minutes of their life, but they're not taking ours."

 The tractor-trailer driver has been charged with reckless driving.
 The Richmond Fire Department is urging all drivers to slow down when approaching accident scenes to ensure everyone's safety.